URAmiRBin/URAmiRBin/README.md

 ### About me

-  - Graduated Computer Engineering at Amirkabir University of Technology
+  - 🎓 Graduated Computer Engineering at Amirkabir University of Technology
-  - Unity Developer at Medrick Game Studio
+  - 🎮 Unity Developer at Medrick Game Studio
-  - Creating my own game worlds in Braindrops Studio
+  - ✨ Creating my own game worlds in Braindrops Studio
-  - Developing my own indie titles
-  - In love with AI and Simulating/Formulating the world
+  - 🧠 In love with AI and Simulating/Formulating the world
-  - Learning new things
+  - 🛠️ Learning new things and honing my skills
   - Hobbies: :closed_book: Books, :book: Manga, :pen: Writing, :headphones: Podcasts and :video_game: Video games

 ### Programming Skills